-STATUS: Ardsley, Pleasant Valley, Rosendale, and South Amsterdam were inspected in FY20 as part of the Inspection of Completed Works (ICW) program.
-All of the CSRMs listed above were inspected in FY20, with the exception of Shelter Island and Long Beach.
-Subject to availability of funds, the following projects are scheduled to be inspected in FY21: Ardsley, North Ellenville, Herkimer, Holland Patent, Hoosick Falls, Kingston, Oakwood Beach, Pleasant Valley, Rosendale, South Amsterdam, Chappaqua, Yonkers, and the CSRM projects.
+STATUS: Ardsley, North Ellenville, Herkimer, Hoosick Falls, and Kingston were inspected in FY21 as part of the Inspection of Completed Works (ICW) program.
+All the Coastal Storm Risk Management (CSRM) Projects listed above were inspected in FY21, with the exception of Asharoken and Shelter Island.
+The following projects are scheduled to be inspected in FY22: Ardsley, North Ellenville, Herkimer, Holland Patent, Hoosick Falls, Kingston, Oakwood Beach, Pleasant Valley, Rosendale, South Amsterdam, Chappaqua, Yonkers, and the CSRM projects.

-PROJECT COST: The FY21 appropriation for ICW in the State of New York is $607,000.
+PROJECT COST: The annual operating budget for ICW in the State of New York is $762,000.

 P: (917) 790-8500

 U.S. Army Corps of Engineers, New York District

 26 Federal Plaza

 New York, NY 10278